 "Legal counsel is only a phone call away for agents in need.“ This is the founding principle on which the Federal Law Enforcement Officers Association (FLEOA) was established on December 12, 1977 in New York, New York.

-FLEOA's founding fathers Robert Van Etten(Customs) Rober Johnson (FBI) Albert Felberg (IRS), John Knowles (Immigration), Edward J. Devins (FBI), Phillip Zizzo (IRS) (standing in for John Bannon), John Pitula (Immigration), Raymond T. Jackson, William Silverman (IRS), Vincent Alvino, Robert Gorey (FBI) (FBI) and James Burnett (FBP) established FLEOA after retired agent John J. Kearney, became the first agent ever indicted in charges of committing crimes while on the job.
+FLEOA's founding fathers Robert Van Etten(Legacy U.S. Customs) Robert Johnson (FBI) Albert Felberg (IRS), John Knowles (Legacy Immigration), Edward J. Devins (FBI), Phillip Zizzo (IRS) - Standing in for John Bannon, John Pitula (Legacy Immigration), Raymond T. Jackson, William Silverman (IRS), Vincent Alvino, Robert Gorey (FBI)and James Burnett (FBP) established FLEOA after retired agent John J. Kearney, became the first agent ever indicted in charges of committing crimes while on the job.
 The Civil Rights Division of the Department of Justice conducted an investigation into the FBI's Domestic Intelligence Squad following the Watergate scandal.
 The investigation alleged that the FBI New York Squad 47, led by Supervisor John Kearney, conducted illegal investigative techniques.
 On April 14, 1977, approximately 300 federal agents gathered at the federal Courthouse in downtown Manhattan to show support for Kearney as he appeared for his arraignment.
 Enraged agents initiated the “Special Agents Legal Defense Fund” to raise money for Kearney's legal defense and that of 60 agents being called before the grand jury.
 The Kearney indictment was dismissed on April 10, 1978, when FBI Headquarters memorandums were found documenting that the field agents were acting on orders from headquarters.

 The majority of agents who were the backbone of the "Special Agents Legal Defense Fund" were later the founders of FLEOA.

-Robert van Etten was elected the First National President of FLEOA, apost he held until 1990.
+Robert Van Etten was elected the First National President of FLEOA, a post he held until 1990.
 Annual dues were $25 per year for active-duty agents and $20 per year for retirees.
-FLEOA's constitution was drafted during May 1978with 650 members from 14 federal agencies.
-By the end of FLEOA's first year, membership grew to 1,200 members.
+FLEOA's constitution was drafted during May 1978 with 650 members from 14 federal agencies.
+By the end of FLEOA's first year, membership had grown to 1,200 members.

 During its first year, FLEOA covered various issues including: